Harrow Road Pop-up Branch

 Katja Lichtenstein (Smart distribution)

 The pop-up involved various local stakeholders.
-As well as Westminster council and also liaised with local community groups (e.g. Community Health Champions, Residents Association, Maida Hill Forum), and built relationships with local characters.
+As well as Westminster council we also liaised with local community groups (e.g. Community Health Champions, Residents Association, Maida Hill Forum), and built relationships with local characters.

 Research activities